A-rjun-g/Initial_Setup/Environment/README.md

 **How to Play**

 Move the ball to the left or right to position it.
-Make use the projectcile arrow to aim the pins.
+Make use the projectile arrow to aim the pins.
 Drag the ball to adjust the speed with which the ball hit the pins.

 **Built With**